The PNWH2 Hub’s proposed projects will work collectively to produce, store, transport, and utilize hydrogen.

 How were the projects selected to be in the PNWH2 Hub?

-Our Project Selection Committee recommended projects to the board that best met the Hub criteria provided by the U.S. Department of Energy, leveraged the region’s renewable resources and reflected the Pacific Northwest Hydrogen Association’s vision for strong collaboration with tribal and local communities and strong environmental justice programs.
+Our Project Selection Committee recommended projects to the board that best met the Hub criteria provided by the U.S. Department of Energy, leveraged the region’s renewable resources and reflected the Pacific Northwest Hydrogen Association’s vision for strong collaboration with tribal and local stakeholders.

 Where will the hydrogen be used?

-The PNWH2 Hub will create a robust network of clean, renewable hydrogen suppliers and end-users focused on some of the hardest-to-decarbonize sectors important to our region’s economy, such as hard-to-electrify heavy-duty transportation, port operations, agriculture and industrial operations.
+The PNWH2 Hub will create a robust network of hydrogen suppliers and end-users focused on sectors important to our region’s economy, such as heavy-duty transportation, port operations, agriculture, oil refining, sustainable aviation fuel and industrial operations.

 Phase 2 may last up to two years and includes finalizing engineering designs and business development, site access, labor agreements, permitting, offtake agreements and community engagement activities.